tsproisl/SoMaJo/README.md

     somajo-tokenizer <file>

-The tokenizer can also output token class information for each token, i.e. if it is a number, an XML tag, an abbreviation, etc.:
+The tokenizer can also output token class information for each token, i.e. if it is a number, an emoticon, an abbreviation, etc.:

     somajo-tokenizer -t <file>